pesterhazy/presumably/posts/boot-react-native.md

 building apps for iOS and Android with an interactive reloading bridge brings with it significant tooling challenges.

-Boot React Native is a tool that intends to make building React Native applications with ClojureScript as seemless as possible.
-In this post, I will explain how to get a basic CLJSRN setup running.
+[Boot React Native](https://github.com/mjmeintjes/boot-react-native) is a tool that intends to make building React Native applications with ClojureScript as seemless as possible.
+In this post, I will explain how Boot React Native works and how to use it to get a basic CLJSRN setup running.

 # First steps